-An English version of the financial statements have been prepared from the statutory financial statements that are in the Thai language.
+An English version of the consolidated and separated of financial statements have been prepared from the statutory financial statements that are in the Thai language.
 In the event of a conflict or a difference in interpretation between the two languages, the Thai language statutory financial statements shall prevail.